fabien-billwerk/n8n-nodes-billwerk/README.md

 ## How to use

-To use the billwerk n8n node, you need to have already a working billwerk account.
+To use the Billwerk+ Transform n8n node, you need to have already a working Billwerk+ Transform account.

 If you want to evaluate our product, or if you want to test the integration without affecting your real users, you can register on our sandbox environment.